daposarumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep -A 3 root /etc/passwd : displays lines that contain pattern "root" and three lines after them grep -v bin /etc/passwd : display all lines in files that do not contain pattern "bin" grep ^[[:alpha:]] /etc/ssh/sshd_config : display all lines of files starting with a letter
+grep -A 3 root /etc/passwd : displays lines that contain pattern "root" and three lines after them grep -v bin /etc/passwd : display all lines in files that do not contain pattern "bin" grep ^[[:alpha:]] /etc/ssh/sshd_config : display all lines of files starting with a letter tr Ac Ze : script replaces characters 'A' and 'c' with 'Z' and 'e' respectively